 Nov.
-23,2015 “Advocacy of policy change program for inclusive education” kick off workshop was held in Beijing co-sponsored by International Handicapped , Inclusion China and CIDDN.
+23,2015 “Advocacy of policy change program for inclusive education” kick off workshop was held in Beijing co-sponsored by International Handicapped , Inclusion Beijing and CIDDN.

 The group discussion covered the topics of program frame work as well as the challenges and solutions.

-The acting chairperson of Inclusion China Ms. Dai Rong also presented the certifications to the advisors of Inclusion China.
+The acting chairperson of Inclusion Beijing Ms. Dai Rong also presented the certifications to the advisors of Inclusion Beijing.

 Background of the Program

 China ratified the Convention on the Rights of Persons with Disabilities (CRPD) in 2008 and adopted a new national law to protect the rights of persons with disabilities.
 Nevertheless, visible gaps between the standards set by the CRPD and its concrete implementation still persist.
 The CRPD’s guiding principles promote gender equality in relation to rights and access to services, including access to education, for people with disabilities.
 More specifically on inclusive education, Article 24 of the CRPD stresses the need for governments to ensure equal access to an “inclusive education systems at all levels” and provide reasonable accommodation and individual support services to people with disabilities to facilitate their education.

 – In China, the belief that special schools are the most viable option for children with disabilities is still widespread.